TheoChem-VU/PyFrag/docs/install.rst

 Activation Strain Analysis
 --------------------------
 User could choose to install only part of the program to perform an activation strain analysis based on Activation Strain Model(ASM), which also known as the distortion/interaction model.
-The old PyFrag program (PyFrag2008_) can perform similar analysis using ADF as computational engine.
+The old PyFrag program (`PyFrag 2008`_) can perform similar analysis using ADF as computational engine.
 This analysis now can be carried out on ADF_, Gaussian_, Orca_ and Turbomole_, given a series of coordinate from the potential energy surface is available.
 To install the activation strain analysis module of PyFrag2019, user need do the following step:

 Go to your host machine (supercomputer or cluster), open a terminal and run the following command on your terminal.